 Dr. Peter Rohrbach is CEO of cellent AG, an IT consulting and systems house.
-In the interview he tells why Company training and why older employees in IT are urgently needed.
+In an interview, he talks about why his company trains and why older employees in IT are also urgently needed.

 Prior to his appointment as Chief Executive Officer 2013, Rohrbach was internationally active as Divisional Director, CFO and COO of various companies, including 15 for several years in several international management positions in the Siemens Group.
 His approach is to promote the well-established IT consulting company headquartered in Stuttgart. cellent benefits from Rohrbach's international experience as CFO and COO of various companies, including the Siemens Group.
 Customers value his pragmatic approach and know-how in finance, operations and sales.